Algebraic Weaves and Braid Varieties: Introduction

 In Theorem \ref{thm:main1}.(iii), the dimension of the torus $T$ does depend on the number of components in the closure of $\beta$, see Section \ref{sec:braid} for details.
+See Section \ref{sect:augmentations} for the details on marked points used to define the objects in \ref{thm:main1}.(iv).
 The different varieties and the torus action featured in Theorem \ref{thm:main1} are presented in the course of the article, and the proof of this theorem is obtained by gathering some the results we develop, such as Theorem \ref{thm:aug vs braid}, Theorem \ref{thm: smooth}, Theorem \ref{thm: symplectic} and Corollary \ref{cor: non empty}.
 See also Section \ref{section:Dem_prod} for the definition of Demazure product, and note that the Demazure product of $\beta\Delta$ equals $w_0$ for any $\beta$.

-\begin{remark} In the development of this article, we learned that the authors of \cite{GSW} were also studying holomorphic symplectic structures on augmentation varieties, working on a different construction with plabic graphs.
-Their work is yet to appear but, once it does, it would be interesting to compare these symplectic structures, as the constructions seem to be significantly different and a potential link between weaves and plabic graphs could be fruitful. $\Box$ \end{remark}

 Theorem \ref{thm:main1} discusses the absolute aspects of braid varieties.
-The study of such varieties also relies crucially on their relative geometry: morphisms between different such braids varieties and, more generally, correspondences, yield interesting (and useful) results.
-In order to study this relative setting, we develop the diagrammatic calculus of {\it algebraic weaves}, which we summarize as follows.
+The study of such varieties also relies crucially on their relative geometry: morphisms between different such braid varieties and, more generally, correspondences, yield interesting (and useful) results.
+In order to study this relative setting, we develop the diagrammatic calculus of {\it weaves}, which we summarize as follows.

 Let $\mathfrak{W}_n$ be the category defined as: